Sprott School of Business

 Analysis and evaluation of the organization's corporate and business strategies; integration and synthesis of knowledge acquired in the program by application of acquired functional skills to strategic decision making.

-Prerequisite(s): fourth-year standing in all B.Com. and successful completion of all 2000- and 3000- level courses in the Major requirement, normally completed within the last 10 years.
+Prerequisite(s): At the time of registration students must have fourth-year standing in B.Com., as well as successful completion of all 2000- and 3000- level courses in the Major requirement, normally completed within the last 10 years.

 Lectures three hours a week.